05

 My Notes:

 Gebo is also tied deeply to the exchange of sexual energies between male and female, and so it deeply governs mystical union, sacred oaths of marriage and sex magic.
-For more on sacred marriage, one must uncover the mysteries of Ehwaz.
+For more on sacred marriage, one must uncover the mysteries of EHWAZ.